StarlightSearch/EmbedAnything/README.md

 ## 🦀The Benefit of Rust for Speed
 By using Rust for its core functionalities, EmbedAnything offers significant speed advantages:

-➡️Rust is Compiled: Unlike Python, Rust compiles directly to machine code, resulting in faster execution.
+➡️Rust is Compiled: Unlike Python, Rust compiles directly to machine code, resulting in faster execution. <br />
-➡️Memory Management: Rust enforces memory management simultaneously, preventing memory leaks and crashes that can plague other languages.
+➡️Memory Management: Rust enforces memory management simultaneously, preventing memory leaks and crashes that can plague other languages <br />
 ➡️Rust achieves true multithreading.

 ## 🚀Why Candle?...
-➡️Running language models or embedding models locally can be difficult, especially when you want to deploy a product that utilizes these models.
+➡️Running language models or embedding models locally can be difficult, especially when you want to deploy a product that utilizes these models.  <br />
-➡️If you use the transformers library from Hugging Face in Python, you will depend on PyTorch for tensor operations.
+➡️If you use the transformers library from Hugging Face in Python, you will depend on PyTorch for tensor operations. <br />
-➡️ This, in turn, has a dependency on Libtorch, which means that you will need to include the entire Libtorch library with your product.
+➡️ This, in turn, has a dependency on Libtorch, which means that you will need to include the entire Libtorch library with your product.  <br />
 ➡️Also, Candle allows inferences on CUDA-enabled GPUs right out of the box.
 We will soon post on how we use Candle to increase the performance and decrease the memory usage of EmbedAnything.